wilsonglasser/igbinary/README.md

 output.

 1. Repetitive strings are stored only once.
 Collections of objects benefit significantly from this.
-See "compact_strings" option.
+See the `igbinary.compact_strings` option.

 2. Numerical values are stored in the smallest primitive data type
    available: